Jeniffer Zimmerman MA, LPC , RYT 200- Founder She/Her

 Jeniffer is a yoga teacher and mental health therapist in Tucson, Arizona.
 She has over 20 years experience as a social worker and group facilitator.
 Jeniffer teaches yoga classes that support healing from systematic body dysmorphia, and incorporates yoga and mindfulness into her therapy practice.
-Jeniffer holds a Bachelor's degree in sociology, and a Master's degree in counseling psychology.
-She is a mother of two grown men and is passionate about mental wellness, social justice and self compassion.
+Jeniffer holds a Bachelor's degree in sociology, and a Master's degree in counseling psychology, and is passionate about mental wellness, social justice and self compassion.

 ABRY Recognized Teachers: